StefanGerrits2/datingapp-bloktech/README.md

 #### 6. Usage

-There are 2 account you can login with:
+There are 2 accounts you can login with:

 1. Username: `Stefan`
 Password: `Stefan`